mangobrain/depthbuffer-uk-hugo/content/posts/2022-01-21-sonic-comfort-food.md

 particular taking sounds with nice long tails - gongs, crash cymbals, etc. - and reversing them, then playing that during the build-up to the "real" hit at the start of the next bar.
-[Soundtrackers](https://youtu.be/roBkg-iPrbw) are at heart just fancy samples, and Renoise is at heart just a fancy soundtracker, so that kind of sample manipulation is trivial.
+[Soundtrackers](https://youtu.be/roBkg-iPrbw) are at heart just fancy samplers, and Renoise is at heart just a fancy soundtracker, so that kind of sample manipulation is trivial.

 # Vocoding